petersbob/MusicalMelee/Readme.md

 + Install libmelee and the associated version of Dolphin.
 + Download or clone this project to your computer.
-+ Open of the PureData project.
++ Open of the PureData project, main.pd.
+You should hear sound right away.
+If you don't, navigate to the Media window and make sure DSP (Digital Signal Processing) is turned on.
+Verify that your audio settings in PD are correct as well.

 + Inside of the project folder, run
 ```